SolidStateLEDLighting/esp32-S3-idf-advanced-template-alpha-5.2/README.md

         (there is a link in the source code to help find your correct time zone.)

 3) Set your COM port and flash method (UART) and you should be ready to go.
 4) Compile, Flash, and Monitor.
+Apply input through GPIO0 push button switch.

 # Block Diagram
 ---